Ironwood Meta Key Agreement and Authentication Protocol: Ironwood MKAAP

-10pt {\bf Step 3:} The HD generates an ephemeral permutation $\sigma$ and two ephemeral braids $\beta, \beta'$ which are random words in $\mathcal C_\alpha$ and which have the same permutation $\sigma = \sigma_{\beta} = \sigma_{\beta'}.$ This can be accomplished efficiently by first generating a braid using the first half of conjugates, and then create the second braid by using the same set of conjugates and adding choices from the set of conjugates where $\alpha_i$ are purebraids.
+10pt {\bf Step 3:} The HD generates an ephemeral permutation $\sigma$ and two ephemeral braids $\beta, \beta'$; the latter are random words in $\mathcal C_\alpha$ as before, and we require that $\beta$ and $\beta'$ have the same permutation $\sigma = \sigma_{\beta} = \sigma_{\beta'}$.
+This can be accomplished efficiently by first generating a braid using the first half of conjugates, and then create the second braid by using the same set of conjugates and adding choices from the set of conjugates where $\alpha_i$ are purebraids.
+Alternatively, if none of the $\alpha_{i}$ are pure, one can simply take a word in the HD's conjugates to a sufficiently high power to make it pure.

-10pt {\bf Remark:} {\it This completes the construction of the ephemeral part of the private key of the {\rm HD} which consists of $C,C',\beta, \beta', \sigma.$ The T-values and the set of conjugates $\mathcal C_\alpha$ are also part of the private key of the {\rm HD} and must be treated as confidential information.}
+10pt {\bf Remark:} {\it After Step 3 the construction of the ephemeral part of the private key of the {\rm HD}, which consists of $C,C',\beta, \beta', \sigma$, is complete.
+The $T$-values and the set of conjugates $\mathcal C_\alpha$ are also part of the private key of the {\rm HD} and must be treated as confidential information.}

-10pt {\bf Step 4:} Using $T$, the HD computes the following two E-multiplications:
+10pt {\bf Step 4:} Using the $T$-values, the HD computes the following two E-multiplications: -5pt

-10pt {\bf Step 5:} The HD has received $\text{Pub}_i = (C_i M_i, \sigma_i) $ in the signed digital signature sent by $D_i.$ Next, using $T$, the HD computes the following two E-multiplications:
+10pt {\bf Step 5:} The HD has received $\text{Pub}_i = (C_i M_i, \sigma_i) $ in the signed digital signature sent by $D_i$.
+Next, using the $T$-values, the HD computes the following two E-multiplications:

-10pt {\bf Step 6:} The HD computes:
+10pt {\bf Step 6:} The HD computes

-10pt {\bf Step 7:} The HD sends $D_i$ the pair:
+10pt {\bf Step 7:} The HD sends $D_i$ the pair